 The use of REEs in catalytic converters is part of a broader effort to advance energy efficiency and reduce environmental contamination.
 As the world proceeds towards cleaner sources of energy, technology that cuts down on the environmental impact of the existing combustion engines remains relevant.
 The utilization of REEs closes the gap between existing energy systems today and renewable energy technologies tomorrow.

 Rare earth elements are key to the development and utilization of renewable energy technology.
 Their properties allow the production of efficient solar panels, electric vehicles, wind turbines, energy storage devices, catalytic converters, and hydrogen production.
 As the world moves towards cleaner and renewable energy, the importance of securing a stable and sustainable source of REEs cannot be overstated.
-Industry actors like Stanford Materials Corporation (SMC) play a critical role in providing these critical materials and developing them.
+Companies like Stanford Materials Corporation (SMC) play a vital role in supplying and developing these essential materials.
 Through recycling, manufacturing substitute materials, and international cooperation, the threats posed by REEs can be overcome to enable the world to switch to clean energy.

 References